ck-zhang/px/docs/reference/commands.md

 ### `px test`

 * Same consistency semantics as `px run`.
 Prefers project-provided runners like `tests/runtests.py` (or `runtests.py`) and otherwise runs `pytest` inside the project env.
+* Supports `--sandbox` with the same sandbox definition/resolution rules as `px run`.
 * `--at <git-ref>` mirrors `px run --at …`, using the manifest + lock at that ref with frozen semantics (no re-resolution; fail if lock is missing or drifted).
 * Output style (default): px streams the runner stdout/stderr live and renders a compact report: